• Skip to content

 But I didn’t dwell on that for too long, I focused on learning from her, and I did learn quite a lot!

-Not just on that day but and during my years as an Estee Lauder department manager, I learned some great sales lessons from Estee Lauder.
+Not just on that day, but during my years as an Estee Lauder department manager, I learned some great sales lessons from Estee Lauder.

 I have decided to share some sales and marketing tips I learned from Mrs. Estee Lauder herself which launched me as an entrepreneur to start my own business.